Manchester City overturns 2-year ban from Champions League - WHIZ News

 The Court of Arbitration for Sport upheld City’s appeal against the UEFA ban, but imposed a 10 million euro ($11.3 million) fine on the club for failing to cooperate with independent investigators.

-Some UEFA allegations accusing City of breaking finance rules dating back several years were “time-barred,” the court said.
+Some UEFA allegations accusing City of finance rules violations dating back several years were “time-barred,” the court said.

 City’s win guarantees tens of millions of dollars in UEFA prize money next season.
 It also protects against players leaving to seek Champions League action with another club.